runtimeverification/k/k-distribution/tutorial/1_k/4_imp++/lesson_3/README.md

 interested in for analysis purposes.
 When you experiment with non-determinism in a language semantics, you should keep it in mind that the `--transition` option of `kompile` allows you to configure what counts as a transition in your language model.
-We here only discuss transitions due to non-deterministic evaluation strategies of language constructs, but we will see in future lectures (see Lesson 6 of IMP++, where we add concurrency) that we can also have transitions due to non-deterministic applications of rewrite
+We here only discuss transitions due to the non-deterministic evaluation strategies of language constructs, but we will see in future lectures (see Lesson 6 of IMP++, where we add concurrency) that we can also have transitions due to non-deterministic applications of rewrite